microsoft/AIReferenceArchitectures/README.md

 # AI Reference Architectures
 This repository contains the recommended ways to train and deploy models on Azure.
 It ranges from running massively parallel hyperparameter tuning using Hyperdrive to deploying deep learning models on Kubernetes.
-Each path is arranged as a tutorial which takes you step by step through the process to train or deploy your model.
-The tutorials are arranged as Jupyter notebooks so you can simply download them and start running them.
+Each tutorial takes you step by step through the process to train or deploy your model.
+The tutorials are set up as Jupyter notebooks so you can simply download them and start running them.

-# Requirements
-The tutorials have been mainly tested on Linux VMs in Azure.
-They haven't been tested on Windows yet.
-Each path may have slightly different requirements such as GPU for some of the deep learning ones.
-For more details please consult the readme in each path.

 # Getting Started
-This repo is arranged as submodules and therefore you can either pull all the tutorials or simply the ones you want.
+This repository is arranged as submodules and therefore you can either pull all the tutorials or simply the ones you want.
 To pull all the tutorials simply run:

 ```bash
 git clone --recurse-submodules -j8 https://github.com/Microsoft/AIReferenceArchitectures.git